 (3) Two (2) Members of the Committee shall constitute a quorum for taking testimony and receiving evidence, which, unless waived by the Chair of the Committee after consultation with the Ranking Minority Member of the Committee, shall include at least one (1) Member from each of the majority and minority parties.
-[House Rule XI 2(h)(2)]
+[House rule XI 2(h)(2)]

-(b) VOTING BY PROXY.-No Member may authorize a vote by proxy with respect to any measure or matter before the Committee.
-[House Rule XI 2(f)]
+(b) Voting by Proxy.-No Member may authorize a vote by proxy with respect to any measure or matter before the Committee.
+[House rule XI 2(f)]

-(c) REQUESTS FOR RECORD VOTE AT COMMITTEE.- A record vote of the Members may be had at the request of three (3) or more Members or, in the apparent absence of a quorum, by any one (1) Member.
+(c) Requests for Record Vote.-A record vote of the Members may be had at the request of three (3) or more Members or, in the apparent absence of a quorum, by anyone (1) Member.

-(d) POSTPONEMENT OF PROCEEDINGS.-The Chair of the Committee, or of any Subcommittee, is authorized to postpone further proceedings when a record vote is ordered on the question of approving a measure or matter or on adopting an amendment, and to resume proceedings on a postponed question at any time after reasonable notice.
+(d) Postponement of Proceedings.-The Chair of the Committee, or of any Subcommittee, is authorized to postpone further proceedings when a record vote is ordered on the question of approving a measure or matter or on adopting an amendment, and to resume proceedings on a postponed question at any time after reasonable notice.
 Upon resuming proceedings on a postponed question, notwithstanding any intervening order for the previous question, an underlying proposition shall remain subject to further debate or amendment to the same extent as when the question was postponed.
-[House Rule XI 2(h)(4)]
+[House rule XI 2(h)(4)]